vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 Thus, the update APIs provided in this library overshadows membership changes to the favorites group with the value of `Options.starred`.
 In other words, the only way to star/favorite Contacts and RawContacts is to set the value of `Options.starred`.
-If you really want to star/favorite Contacts/RawContacts via membership to the favorites group (not recommended), then you must exclude `Fields.Contact.Options.Starred` and `RawContactsFields.Options.Starred` from the insert/update operations.
+If you really want to star/favorite Contacts/RawContacts via membership to the favorites group (not recommended), then you must include `Fields.GroupMembership.GroupId` and also exclude `Fields.Contact.Options.Starred` and `RawContactsFields.Options.Starred` from the insert/update operations.

-> ℹ️ Raw contacts that are not associated with an account may not have any group memberships.
-Even
-> though these RawContacts may not have a membership to a favorites group, they may still be
-> "starred" (favorited), which is not dependent on the existence of a favorites group membership.

 ## Using the ui RingtonePicker extensions

 The `contacts.ui.util.RingtonePicker.kt` in the `ui` module` provides extension functions to make selecting existing ringtones easier.
-It provides you the same UX as the native Contacts app.
+It provides you the same UX as the AOSP Contacts app.

 To use it,